Hiking With Plantar Fasciitis: Expert Recovery Guide

 4. Potential for compensatory injuries (as you alter your gait to avoid pain)

 I’ve learned this lesson the hard way.
 During my section hike of the Appalachian Trail, I pushed through early plantar fasciitis symptoms.
 The result?
-What should have been a 6-week recovery turned into 6 months of pain and frustration.
+What could have been a swift recovery turned into 6 months of pain and frustration.

 Since then, I’ve found that taking 2-4 weeks off hiking at the first sign of symptoms typically results in a much quicker overall return to the trails.